jfernandez37/fr3_ws/src/docs/code_description/gear_place_classes.md

 * _call_put_down_force

-    This function uses the tourque control of the FR3 robot to detect when the gear has hit the surface. ***THIS IS NOT WORKING YET***
+    This function uses the tourque control of the FR3 robot to detect when the gear has hit the surface.
+It moves down a centimeter at a time and tests if contact has been made with the surface.
+If it has, the robot rises and if not, the robot continues to move down.

+* _call_move_above_gear

+    The code for this function is similar to pick up moving gear.
+However, instead of trying to pick up the gear, the end effector tracks the gear from above.
+This is to test the coordinates for a moving gear.